iay/shibboleth-build-docker/README.md

 because the containers use the version of GPG that is current for the underlying operating system.
 In most cases, this is something like version 2.0.

-Outside the container, you may well be using something from the 2.2 series: this uses a new keychain format which is not supported by version 2.0.
+Outside the container, you may well be using something from the 2.2 series or later: this uses a new keychain format which is not supported by version 2.0.
 If you have used GPG for a long time, you will have in your host's `~/.gnupg` both the old format files (`secring.gpg` and `pubring.gpg`) and the new format ones.
 In this